 Zero Waste Chopping Boards

 Konk!
 Chopping Boards (Bristol) are made from leftover European oak (from handmade furniture) and sealed with food-safe oil.
 Smidge Chopping Boards are made by compressing salvaged paper (happy in the dishwasher).
 Keep a damp tea towel underneath, to prevent slipping.

-Choosing & Using Safe Knives
+Choosing and Using Safe Knives

 Many chefs recommend Zyliss Comfort Kitchen Knife Set.
 Made in Switzerland, it’s a good safe set of knives with colour codes, and a storage block.
 Costs around £40 with a 5-year guarantee.
 The basic 3-piece set costs around £15.
 Always dry your hands before using a knife and let others pick them up.
 Clean cuts, dry & apply biodegradable plaster.